 A career in healthcare is a demanding one and your physicians work hard to keep up with it all.
 With all of the tasks designated to physicians, we can’t help but wonder–are physicians working too hard?
-We’ve narrowed down the top ten reasons why physicians are working overtime and how to help them achieve better efficiency.
+We’ve narrowed down the top ten reasons why physicians are working overtime and how to help them achieve better efficiency and avoid physician burnout.

 Why Your Physicians Are Working Too Hard

 The number one reason why your physicians are working around the clock is so that they can deliver exceptional care to their patients.
 After all, physicians become physicians primarily to care for people.
 The three A’s of medicine are availability, affability and ability and a dedicated physician exudes all three.
 Your physicians are available to their patients when they’re needed, they’re affable (friendly) to them and they’re able to take care of their patients successfully.

 Of the three A’s, being available is the most time consuming and a huge reason why your physicians are working around the clock.
 No physician wants to turn down a patient, so odds are they’re putting in the extra hours to be available for their services.
 Your physicians are working harder and longer simply because they care for their patients, and we think that’s awesome.

 Unlike many other careers, being a physician isn’t typically a nine to five gig.
 Healthcare is unpredictable and your physicians are flexible to the changes and surprises that come with it.
 Going back to the fact that physicians care about their patients, odds are your physicians rarely turn a patient down.
 Physicians are no strangers to last-minute appointments and emergency visits, and they’ll put in the hours to help their patients.